vtereshkov/xdpw/README.md

 ### Language

-XD Pascal is a dialect of Pascal programming language similar to Turbo Pascal with the following changes:
+XD Pascal is similar to Turbo Pascal with the following changes:

 #### Enhancements
 * The target operating system is Windows